djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-05-17-verdict-i-was-tired.markdown

 ---
 After sleeping 12+ hours, I can now conclude that I was, in fact, tired.

 This tiredness, to me, is not a surprise.
 I have no historical example of myself being able to maintain such a sleepless schedule.
 The main surprise, though, is that I now feel more tired than I felt in previous days.
-This has been wont to occur, but it still makes little sense.
+Such "greater exhaustion after sleeping for a while" has been wont to occur, but it still makes little sense.

 <!-- A cumbersome but valid way to make a centered, captioned image. -->
 <figure class="align-center">